markwhyce-svg/iam-project-series/README.md

 - 📊 Security Auditing & Alerting
 - 🧩 OAuth2, SAML, and SSO App Integration
 - ⚙️ Azure Sentinel Log Analysis
+---

+> 🔧 Built with curiosity, purpose, and a passion for secure identity systems – by [Michael Akintuyosi](https://www.linkedin.com/in/michael-akintuyosi-025317183/)